bioinformatics-centre/kaiju/README.md

 contain the first three columns) and it will have the same length as the input files (which have to be of same length).
 In the case of conflicting taxon identifiers in both files, `mergeOutputs` will by default use the identifier found in the first input file (specified by `-i`).
-This behavior can be changed by the `-c` option, which can take the values `1` (default), `2` (use identifier from the second file) or `lca`, which determines and prints the least common ancestor of the taxon identifiers from both files.
+This behaviour can be changed by the `-c` option, which can take the values `1` (default), `2` (use identifier from the second file) or `lca`, which determines and prints the least common ancestor of the taxon identifiers from both files.
 Option `lca` requires to specify the nodes.dmp file using the `-t` option.